cnoe-io/reference-implementation-aws/README.md

 - TLS Certificates issued by Let's Encrypt.
 These are managed by cert-manager based on values in Ingress.
 They use the production issuer which means we must be very careful with how many and often we request certificates from them.
 The uninstall scripts backup certificates to the `private` directory to avoid re-issuing certificates.

+These resources are controlled by Kubernetes controllers and thus should be deleted using controllers.

 ### AWS permissions
 Must be able to create roles and policies.